friendly-bits/shell-scheduler/README.md

 shell-scheduler comes in two variants: full (`scheduler.sh`) and mini (`scheduler-mini.sh`).
 The differences are listed below:

-- **Job termination**: the full variant delegates to pluggable helper libraries (cgroup, `/proc` children-walk, `/proc` PPID-walk); the mini variant comes with the `/proc` PPID-walk job termination mechanism built in, and removes code supporting the cgroup mechanism, as well as automatic job termination mechanism selector.
+- **Job termination**: the full variant delegates to a pluggable helper library (`job-term.sh`) which implements three selectable job termination mechanisms (cgroup, `/proc` children-walk, `/proc` PPID-walk); the mini variant comes with the `/proc` PPID-walk mechanism built in, does not support the job termination callback protocol implemented in the helper library or the other two mechanisms.
 - **Per-job parameters**: the full variant exports registered params to jobs only when you opt in with `SCHED_AUTO_PARAMS=1`; the mini variant always exports them.
 - **Code comments**: the mini version removes a lot of them to reduce the size.